Large Language Models are not Fair Evaluators: Conclusion

 \section{Conclusion}

-Our research reveals a systematic bias in alignment evaluation with advanced ChatGPT/GPT-4 models.
-By manipulating the order of candidate responses during evaluation, we can significantly influence their ranking.
-To mitigate this bias, we introduce two effective strategies, namely Multiple Evidence Calibration (MEC) and Balanced Position Calibration (BPC).
-MEC requires evaluators to first provide multiple detailed pieces of evidence to support their subsequent ratings and BPC aggregates the results from various orders to determine the final score.
-These strategies successfully reduce bias and improve alignment with human judgments.
+In this paper, we reveal a systematic positional bias in evaluation with advanced ChatGPT/GPT-4 models: by manipulating the order of candidate responses during evaluation, the quality ranking results can be significantly influenced.
+To this end, we introduce three effective strategies, namely Multiple Evidence Calibration (MEC), Balanced Position Calibration (BPC), and Human-in-the-Loop Calibration (HITLC).
+MEC requires the LLM evaluator to first provide multiple evaluation evidence to support their subsequent ratings and BPC aggregates the results from various orders to determine the final score.
+Based on the results of MEC and BPC, HITLC further calculates a balanced position diversity entropy to select examples for human annotations.
+These strategies successfully reduce the evaluation bias and improve alignment with human judgments.
 We provide our code and human annotations to support future studies and enhance the evaluation of generative models.